mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/started/index.md

 ### Health Check Grace Period

-Set the amount of time after the delay before health check failures count toward the maximum number of consecutive failures:
+Set the amount of time after the delay before health check failures count toward the maximum number of consecutive failures.

 ```json
     {